Your Checklist to Create a Powerful Holiday Social Media Strategy

 Your followers don’t actually have to make the item for you to have been successful with this technique.
 This will be a successful addition to your holiday social media strategy if they believe your content is useful to them.

 You might have your normal, quarterly 10%-off deal or free shipping when you order $50 worth of products or more.
 Those promotions might be doing well for you, but have they become stale?

 If so, think about trying something a bit more spicy.
 Maybe offer a buy-one-get-one-free, or maybe spend $100 and receive a $10 gift card to go toward their next purchase, or even tell them that if they share a certain number of your posts, you will send them a $10 gift card to go toward a purchase of $40 or more.

 These are all just ideas.
 Take the inspiration and brainstorm what might fit your business best.

 I’m sure we’re all familiar with trading our email for a digital product or coupon.
 This is a really valid way of finding your ideal customer.
 What if you mixed things up in this year’s holiday social media strategy and offered a freebie without pulling in their email address.
 (No, wait!
 Please don’t leave!
 Let me explain…)

 Giving a gift without expecting something in return is exactly within the “feel” of the holidays.
 Offer something lighter in this preliminary freebie, and include the invitation to receive a bit more robust freebie when they opt-in.

 For example, Rachel Rouhana of Haute Chocolate and the Styled Stock Library offers a true freebie where she gives away one of her styled stock images.
-At the same time someone is offered this free image, they are given the opportunity to opt-in to receiving even more free images via her email list.
+At the same time, someone is offered this free image, they are given the opportunity to opt-in to receive even more free images via her email list.